edgedelta/edgedelta-mcp-server/README.md

 }
 ```

 ## Library Usage

-The exported Go API of this module should currently be considered unstable, and subject to breaking changes.
-In the future, we may offer stability; please file an issue if there is a use case where this would be valuable.
+The exported Go API of this module is **experimental** and may change without notice.
+If you rely on it in production, please open an issue describing your use case so we
+can stabilise the relevant surface.

 ## License

-This project is licensed under the terms of the MIT open source license.
-Please refer to [MIT](./LICENSE) for the full terms.
+Licensed under the terms of the **MIT** licence.
+See [LICENSE](./LICENSE) for full details.